Being one of the world’s best preserved medieval cities, it’s easy to feel like you’re stepping back in time when visiting Regensburg, Germany.

-Dating back over 2,000 years, it managed to avoid being bombed during World War II, meaning the stone houses and enchanting old town remain just as they were hundreds of years ago.
+Dating back over 2,000 years, it managed to avoid being bombed during World War II so the stone houses and enchanting old town remain just as they were hundreds of years ago.

-While the city is now filled with university students and modern stores such as Zara can be found just steps away from the centuries-old cathedral, Regensberg has still managed to retain its old-world charm.
+While Regensburg is now filled with university students and modern stores are just steps away from the centuries-old cathedral, it’s still managed to retain its old-world charm.

 Its twin steeples are nearly 350 feet high, meaning you can see them from just about anywhere.
 Unfortunately the cathedral fell victim to fires, and had to be painstakingly rebuilt in the 1300s.

 The cathedral is impressive from the outside, and it’s well worth a visit inside (entry is free) to see features including the altar and colourful stained glass windows which date back to the 14th century.

-Old Stone Bridge
+Walk across the Old Stone Bridge

 The romanesque Old Stone Bridge was constructed back in the 1100s, and was once one of the only ways to cross the Danube River.
 Not only was it an important piece of infrastructure, but it also had three towers which made it rather picturesque.

-OK so that one’s not official, but it’s safe to assume the Wurstkuchel which has stood along the banks of the Danube since the 1100s could claim the title if there were such a thing.
+OK so that one’s not official, but it’s safe to assume the Wurstkuchl which has stood along the banks of the Danube since the 1100s could claim the title if there were such a thing.

 Grab a pair of sausages doused in housemade sauerkraut, and drizzle it with their delicious sweet mustard.
 Even better, buy a jar of the mustard to bring home—you won’t regret it!

-Finally, if you’re in Regensburg over the holiday season you’ll definitely want to stop in at one of the city’s Christmas Markets.
+If you’re in Regensburg over the holiday season you’ll definitely want to stop in at one of the city’s Christmas Markets.

 The main one is found just steps away from the cathedral, offering gorgeous handcrafted decor such as hanging stars, boughs and wreaths, wooden toys, sweet treats and of course that famous steaming gluhwein.

 The palace used to be home to a noble German family, and today visitors can tour spots including its gorgeous marble staircase, the foliage-filled conservatory and exquisitely opulent ballroom.

 YOU MIGHT ALSO ENJOY:

 SHARE THE PINSPIRATION!
-CLICK THE IMAGE BELOW TO PIN
+CLICK THE IMAGES BELOW TO PIN: